Kennethnovikov100/notes/README.md

 3. **Liskov Substitution Principle (LSP)**: Derived classes must be substitutable for their base classes, ensuring that behavior expected from the base class applies to derived classes too.
 4. **Interface Segregation Principle (ISP)**: Make fine-grained interfaces that are specific to clients' needs instead of creating one general-purpose interface.
 5. **Dependency Inversion Principle (DIP)**: Depend on abstractions, not concretions, which means high-level modules should not depend on low-level modules; both should depend on abstractions.
 This helps with decoupling and enhances flexibility and testability.

+# 2024-01-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
+Planning ahead can help to avoid last-minute emergencies and allow you time to prepare for any potential issues.
+Finally, staying organized will ensure your code and project are clean, readable,and maintainable.
+Follow these tips and you will be well on your way to becoming a more skilled and effective programmer.